kaloyan-marinov/mini-jira-3/README.md

 launch another terminal window and, in it, issue the following requests to the HTTP server:

+<u>TODO: (2024/08/20, 22:55)</u> re-arrange the example requests in the following order: POST, GET, GET /:id, PUT /:id, DELETE /:id + do the same for the request handlers and the tests
 ```bash
 curl -v \
   localhost:5000/api/v1/issues \